LivelyGeek/UEStress/README.md

 Unreal Engine Stress Test Project

+For a demo of this project, see: https://youtu.be/v9kynURWW_I

 This is a simple C++ project created to stress test the upper limits for static meshes, actors, components, etc. It is by no means comprehensive, but more of a work in progress to hack on as I learn about features that I'd like